Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

     csvFile.close()
 ```

-We can use a list of names in the villa currently in a `for` loop to store each score.
+We can loop through the list of names currently in the villa.

 # Love Island Results

 ![curtis](../assets/images/love_island/curtis.gif)

 Finally, using the methods above, we are able to iterate through tweets mentioning each individual islander to get the sentiment scores from the twittersphere.
-The programme was run around midday every day, in order to get a more representative sample as twists and turns of each episode may skew the tweets if scraping was done during the episode.
+The programme was run around midday every day.
+This was done in order to get a more representative sample as twists and turns of each episode may skew the tweets if scraping was done during the episode.

-We also use sentiment totals, not average, as we want to obtain a magnitude score.
+We also use sentiment totals rather than the average sentiment as we want to obtain a magnitude score.
 The average will standardise the result, summing the total would mean if there are more people tweeting then we can see a larger sentiment score (either positive or negative).
 If people were feeling really positive about someone, then more people would be tweeting about them leading to a higher score, taking the mean sentiment values would lose this characteristic that implicitly measures the number of tweets mentioning about the individual islander.

 ## Total Sentiment

-This total score was calculated from the period 20/06 -27/06.
+This total score was calculated for the period 20/06 -27/06.
 The

 ![sentiment_total](../assets/images/love_island/sentiment_total.png)